funlw65/funlw65.github.io/_posts/2017-05-09-ds18b20-support-for-nucleo-board.md

 -= [Back to News](https://funlw65.github.io/news.html) -=- [Back to Home](https://funlw65.github.io/) =-
 <hr />

-# :: DS18B20 temperature sensor support for Nucleo board
+# :computer: DS18B20 temperature sensor support for Nucleo board

 So, I added the onewire and ds18b20 libraries.
 No extensive support (no search function), and with 12bit only resolution for now, but with a strong protection against errors.
 I included two projects as examples.
 One for a bus with one temperature sensor, and another with two sensors, to cover all the cases.